- Places to Explore

-Rothenburg-ob-der-Tauber (literally, "red castle on the Tauber") is the kind of medieval town that even Walt Disney might have thought too picturesque to be true, with half-timber architecture galore and a wealth of fountains and flowers against a backdrop of towers and turrets.
+Rothenburg-ob-der-Tauber (literally, the "red castle on the Tauber") is the kind of medieval town that even Walt Disney might have thought too picturesque to be true, with half-timber architecture galore and a wealth of fountains and flowers against a backdrop of towers and turrets.
+Truth be told, it's partly a tourist trap these days, but it's genuine all the same.
 As late as the 17th century, it was a small but thriving market town that had grown up around the ruins of two 12th-century churches destroyed by an earthquake.
-Then it was laid low economically by the havoc of the Thirty Years' War, and with its economic base devastated, the town slumbered until modern tourism rediscovered it.
-It's undoubtedly something of a tourist trap, but genuine enough for all the hype.
+Then it was laid low economically by the havoc of the Thirty Years' War, and with its economic base devastated, the town remained a backwater until modern tourism rediscovered it.

 Rothenburg-ob-der-Tauber at a Glance

 - Puppen und Spielzeugmuseum (Doll and Toy Museum)

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots